-Cellular Component: centrosome; membrane; mitochondrion; plasma membrane; cytosol; nucleus; neuromuscular junction; cAMP-dependent protein kinase complex; AMP-activated protein kinase complex
+Cellular Component: nucleoplasm; Golgi apparatus; centrosome; neuron projection; mitochondrion; membrane; perinuclear region of cytoplasm; neuromuscular junction; cytosol; nucleus; cAMP-dependent protein kinase complex; AMP-activated protein kinase complex

-Molecular Function: protein binding; cAMP-dependent protein kinase activity; ubiquitin protein ligase binding; protein kinase binding; ATP binding
+Molecular Function: protein binding; cAMP-dependent protein kinase activity; ubiquitin protein ligase binding; protein complex binding; protein serine/threonine/tyrosine kinase activity; protein kinase binding; ATP binding

-Biological Process: nerve growth factor receptor signaling pathway; water transport; protein amino acid autophosphorylation; signal transduction; protein amino acid phosphorylation; positive regulation of protein export from nucleus; triacylglycerol catabolic process; G2/M transition of mitotic cell cycle; transmembrane transport; sperm capacitation; regulation of synaptic transmission; epidermal growth factor receptor signaling pathway; cytosolic calcium ion homeostasis; fibroblast growth factor receptor signaling pathway; regulation of osteoblast differentiation; regulation of heart rate; activation of protein kinase A; glucose metabolic process; gluconeogenesis; peptidyl-serine phosphorylation; mesoderm formation; phospholipase C activation; regulation of protein binding; carbohydrate metabolic process; energy reserve metabolic process; innate immune response; mitotic cell cycle; blood coagulation; regulation of insulin secretion
+Biological Process: stimulatory C-type lectin receptor signaling pathway; regulation of synaptic transmission, glutamatergic; nerve growth factor receptor signaling pathway; protein amino acid autophosphorylation; water transport; negative regulation of meiotic cell cycle; signal transduction; protein amino acid phosphorylation; positive regulation of protein export from nucleus; regulation of cellular respiration; triacylglycerol catabolic process; positive regulation of cell proliferation; G2/M transition of mitotic cell cycle; transmembrane transport; sperm capacitation; epidermal growth factor receptor signaling pathway; cytosolic calcium ion homeostasis; fibroblast growth factor receptor signaling pathway; regulation of osteoblast differentiation; regulation of heart rate; organelle organization and biogenesis; activation of protein kinase A; peptidyl-threonine phosphorylation; glucose metabolic process; gluconeogenesis; peptidyl-serine phosphorylation; mesoderm formation; phospholipase C activation; regulation of protein binding; neural tube closure; carbohydrate metabolic process; energy reserve metabolic process; innate immune response; renal water homeostasis; mitotic cell cycle; blood coagulation; regulation of insulin secretion